-On July 15, 2020 Hastings Prince Edward Public Health issued an update with information to assist Businesses, Organizations and Premises as our area proceeds into Stage 3 of reopening.
+On July 15, 2020 Hastings Prince Edward Public Health issued an update with information to assist Businesses, Organizations and Premises as part of moving into Stage 3.

 Our office remains open to take your phone calls and emails.
 Please don’t hesitate to contact us to chat and receive our free coaching.

 View a summary of our COVID-19 Response Plan below: